A topic from the subject of Safety Protocols in Chemistry.

 Interpretation of Chemical Labels

-• Identify potential hazards based on hazard symbols.
+• Identify potential hazards based on hazard symbols and hazard statements.

 Storage Records

-• Maintain a database or logbook to track chemical storage.
+• Maintain a database or logbook to track chemical inventory and storage locations.

-• Document the location, quantity, and storage conditions of chemicals.
+• Document the location, quantity, date of receipt, and storage conditions of chemicals.

 Applications